 As we mentioned earlier, the app lets you choose specific companies under “Work” or specific reasons under “Personal,” some of which are medical and moving.

-- Heatmap: For rideshare drivers.
-Shows where other drivers are working in your area.
+- Heatmap: For rideshare drivers; shows where other drivers are working in your area

 - Compass: Gives you best route to next pick-up or delivery

-- Travis: Hardcore analytics for Uber drivers
+- Travis: In-depth analytics for Uber drivers

 - Hotspot: Trending pick-up/drop-off locations